stevebakh/game-of-life/README.md

-# game-of-life
+# Game of Life
-Simple scala implementation of Game of Life
+A simple Scala implementation of Game of Life